Miles of trail: 4

 Directions to the Property

 The Gibson Preserve is bisected by the Georges River and there are trails on each side of the river.
 Currently, though, there is no simple way for visitors to get from one side of the river to the other.
 Rest assured, we are working on this from many different angles.
 Until then….

 The north side of the property can be accessed from a parking lot off Route 173 (Woodmans Mill Road) in Searsmont.
 From the center of Searsmont (Fraternity Village Store), head west on Route 173.
 Travel 3 miles to the parking lot on the left (see map).

-New!
-In 2020, Kay Gibson donated 15-acres of land that hosts the south side access point to the Georges Highland Path at the end of Cedar Lane in Appleton.
+A 15-acre parcel of land hosts the south side access point to the Georges Highland Path at the end of Cedar Lane in Appleton.
 From the center of Searsmont (Fraternity Village Store), head west on Route 173 (Woodmans Mill Road).
 Travel 3.1 miles to West Appleton Road and turn left.
 Continue for 1.1 miles and turn left onto Cedar Lane (see map).
 Park at the end of the road and walk to the kiosk at the beginning of the trail.
 From here you can head southeast on the Ridge to River trail, or head north on the Frye Headwaters trail.